A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Introduction

 \subsection{Comments}

+{ First, we note that our result, Theorem~\ref{mainthm-dichotomy}, will be proved for a class of partially hyperbolic diffeomorphisms which we call \emph{flow-type} (see Def.~\ref{flowtype}).
+This class turns out to coincide\footnote{Discretized Anosov flows are partially hyperbolic diffeomorphisms that can be written as $x\mapsto\psi^{\tau(x)}(x)$ for some topological Anosov flow $\psi$ and some positive continuous function~$\tau$.
+In dimension~3, \cite[Proposition G.2]{BFFP1} shows that discretized Anosov flows are, among the partially hyperbolic diffeomorphisms, exactly those which satisfy our Definition~\ref{flowtype} with the additional condition that the underlying flow~$\psi$ is topological Anosov.
+However, this is automatic by \cite[Theorem 2]{BW}.}, at least in dimension~3, with the \emph{discretized Anosov flows} introduced by Barthelm\'e, Fenley, Frankel, and Potrie in the classification of partially hyperbolic diffeomorphisms \cite{BFFP1}.
+Work by Martinchich \cite{Martinchich} is extending this to any dimension, and proves that the set of such diffeomorphisms is both open and closed among partially hyperbolic diffeomorphisms (making this property invariant by isotopy). }

+{ We point out that even if our result main's application is to perturbations of time-one maps of flows with very good properties, those perturbations are almost never time-one maps of a perturbed flow \cite{Palis74}.
+This well-known fact explains why some properties, such as stable ergodicity \cite{GPS94}, have been extended from time-one maps to their perturbations only with great difficulties. }

-Let us first note that part of our results could be obtained from symbolic dynamics, using generalizations of ideas going back to the classical works of Sinai, Ruelle, and Bowen (see, e.g., \cite{Sinai72,BowenBook,RuelleBook}).
+Second, we note that part of our results could be obtained from symbolic dynamics, using generalizations of ideas going back to the classical works of Sinai, Ruelle, and Bowen (see, e.g., \cite{Sinai72,BowenBook,RuelleBook}).
 More precisely, existence of at most one MME with, say, positive central exponent can be deduced from \cite[Section 1.6]{BCS} since, in the terminology of this work, our minimality assumption implies that there is a unique homoclinic class of measures with a given sign of the central exponent.
 However, the dichotomy does not seem to follow from this approach {which is blind to nonhyperbolic measures.}

-Second, one usually expects that results such as ours can be extended to $C^{1+\alpha}$ smoothness, for any $0<\alpha<1$, and generalized to equilibrium measures with respect to H\"older-continuous potentials (although {uniqueness holds} for generic potentials \cite{RuelleBook}).
+Thirdly, one usually expects that results such as ours can be extended to $C^{1+\alpha}$ smoothness, for any $0<\alpha<1$, and generalized to equilibrium measures with respect to H\"older-continuous potentials (although {uniqueness holds} for generic potentials \cite{RuelleBook}).